 - Match mentoring pairs based on tested criteria to make sure people have a good experience

 - Manage the day-to-day running of the program with our dedicated mentoring coordinator

 - Report back to the business on program engagement and tracking against overarching goals

-- Connect mentors and mentees to the peer-learning community that encourages learning and sharing with others through social meet-ups
+- Connect mentors and mentees to the peer-learning community that encouraged learning and sharing with others through social meet-ups

-Charging companies for this service helps us to align our goal of empowering people from underserved backgrounds with the scaling and development goals of a company.
-We work with each customer to build the package to suit their needs and charge per mentoring pair.
-As a non-profit, 100% of the money we make goes right back into running the program.
+Charging companies for this service helped us to align our goal of empowering people from underserved backgrounds with the scaling and development goals of a company.
+We worked with each customer to build the package to suit their needs and charge per mentoring pair.
+As a non-profit, 100% of the money we made went right back into running the program